Skip to main content

 Androgens exert profound control over metabolism by directly influencing specific neuronal populations within the hypothalamus, such as the arcuate nucleus (ARC).
 These neurons are primary sensors of the body’s energy status, integrating signals from hormones like insulin, leptin, and androgens.

 Testosterone signaling in the male hypothalamus is generally associated with improved insulin sensitivity and a reduction in visceral adipose tissue.
 In contrast, androgen excess in the female brain can promote metabolic dysfunction, highlighting a distinct sexual dimorphism in central androgen action.
-Lifestyle modifications that improve systemic metabolic health, such as reducing and inflammation, can therefore enhance the signaling environment for these critical hypothalamic neurons, improving their AR sensitivity.
+Lifestyle modifications that improve systemic metabolic health, such as reducing insulin resistance and inflammation, can therefore enhance the signaling environment for these critical hypothalamic neurons, improving their AR sensitivity.

 The metabolic health of the body and the androgen sensitivity of the brain are deeply intertwined, regulated by specific neuronal circuits in the hypothalamus.